We usually have mutliple projects running every year. Projects actively recruiting for participants are announced on our social media pages.

 County Durham SUDI Prevention Project

-This project will co-produce, pilot, evaluate and disseminate learning from multi-agency working training and implementation programme for SUDI prevention in County Durham with local authority public health leads, vulnerable and low-income family facing services, local Child Death Overview Panel (CDOP), key NHS staff, and third sector partners.
+This project aimed to co-produce, pilot, evaluate and disseminate learning from multi-agency working training and implementation programme for SUDI prevention in County Durham with local authority public health leads, vulnerable and low-income family facing services, local Child Death Overview Panel (CDOP), key NHS staff, and third sector partners.

 Contact: